andis-sprinkis/snippet/vim_case_sens_insens_search.md

 # Switching between case sensitive and case insentivive search and substitutions in VIM

-Case sensitive search and substitutions:
+Case insensitive search and substitutions:

 ```vim
 set ic